-Purpose: To practice speaking.For use with: Conversation, Interactions.Classware tools: Zoom, Pen.Preparation: None.
+Purpose: To practice speaking.

+For use with: Conversation, Interactions.

 - Books closed.
 Zoom in on the dialogue. - Have Ss work in pairs and practice the dialogue once with all the words visible on the board. - As Ss practice, use the thick Pen tool to hide parts of the dialogue little by little. - The pairs change roles and practice again using the remaining words on the board for guidance. - Continue hiding the lines until all lines are covered and pairs practice with no guidance.